-The Student-Athlete Bridge Program is designed to assist student-athletes make the transition from middle school to high school.
+The Bridge Program is designed to provide incoming freshmen with tools and resources to jumpstart their first year in high school.
 Incoming freshmen have to deal with many new challenges on and off the court.
-The Bridge Program will introduce student-athletes to relevant topics that will teach them practices and habits they can use during their high school years.
+The Bridge Program will introduce students to relevant topics that will teach them practices and habits they can use during their high school years.
 Students will be introduced to different activities that cover goal setting and time management, provided with opportunities to foster meaningful academic and social connections, and encouraged to take ownership of their academic journey.
 Students will have access to a comprehensive suite of academic support, advising, and peer counseling to ensure successful transition to high school.
-Students who enter the Student-Athlete Bridge Program will be tracked throughout high school to ensure that IF an athletic scholarship is offered, then they will be in a position to accept the scholarship because they are in compliance with the NCAA.
+Students who enter the Bridge Program will be tracked throughout high school to ensure that that they are staying on track.

 4 PILLARS OF SUCCESS

 The Bridge Program will assist its students who want to participate in sports in achieving athletic success.
-Topics such as training, nutrition, effort will be discussed to provide student-athletes with a definition of athletic success that is motivating, controllable and will encourage our student-athletes to enjoy their athletic experience and inspire them to strive towards their goals with commitment, confidence and courage.
+Topics such as training, nutrition, effort will be discussed to provide students with a definition of athletic success that is motivating, controllable and will encourage our students to enjoy their athletic experience and inspire them to strive towards their goals with commitment, confidence and courage.

 THROUGH THE YEARS

-Student-athletes will enter the Bridge Program while still in middle school.
-We believe that this is the most important year in the academic and athletic process.
-All 8th grade student-athletes will be required to participate in the PINY Bridge Symposium that will utilize workshops, guest speakers, self-reflection and small group discussion to assist in helping the student-athletes effectively lead themselves during their transition year into high school.
+Students will enter the Bridge Program while still in middle school.
+We believe that this is the most important year in the scholastic process.
+All 8th grade students will be required to participate in the PINY Bridge Symposium that will utilize workshops, guest speakers, self-reflection and small group discussion to assist in helping the students effectively lead themselves during their transition year into high school.

-The Bridge Program will assist in helping first year student-athletes effectively lead themselves during this transition year in high school.
+The Bridge Program will assist in helping first year students effectively lead themselves during this transition year in high school.
 The Learning to Lead element of this program focuses on Effective Transition Skills, Role Acceptance, Being a Good Teammate, and Initial Leadership Development.
 Freshmen will continue to participate in the PINY Bridge Symposium and continue building their skills towards high school graduation and a possible athletic scholarship if they play a sport.

-During their sophomore year, the Bridge Program will look to help sophomores begin to explore and understand their roles as future team leaders through activities that challenge them individually and in groups.
+During their sophomore year, the Bridge Program will look to help sophomores begin to explore and understand their roles as future leaders through activities that challenge them individually and in groups.
 Sophomores will continue to participate in the PINY Bridge Symposium and continue building their skills towards high school graduation and a possible athletic scholarship if they play a sport.

-During the junior year, the Bridge Program centers on preparing juniors to take on future leadership roles within their teams.
+During the junior year, the Bridge Program centers on preparing juniors to take on future leadership roles.
 Topics include Core Values, Leadership Self-Evaluation, Being an Effective Leader, Developing a Leadership Plan, Role of the Leader and Team Relations.
-Academically, we will review transcripts and begin the college application process.
+We will also review transcripts and begin the college application process.